History of aviation: George Cayley and the first modern aircraft

+Cayley's research on the aeroplane aimed to address the four fundamental areas that are essential to aeronautics: propulsion, structural design, aerodynamics, and stability and control.
+His work laid the groundwork for a comprehensive understanding of these critical components, which continue to be vital in the field today.

 Cayley's first innovation was to study the basic science of lift by adopting the whirling arm test rig for use in aircraft research and using simple aerodynamic models on the arm, rather than attempting to fly a model of a complete design.

 In 1799, he set down the concept of the modern aeroplane as a fixed-wing flying machine with separate systems for lift, propulsion, and control.

-In 1804, Cayley constructed a model glider which was the first modern heavier-than-air flying machine, having the layout of a conventional modern aircraft with an inclined wing towards the front and adjustable tail at the back with both tailplane and fin.
+In 1804, Cayley constructed a model glider, which was the first modern heavier-than-air flying machine.
+It had the layout of a conventional modern aircraft, with an inclined wing towards the front and an adjustable tail at the back with both tailplane and fin.
 A movable weight allowed adjustment of the model's centre of gravity.

-In 1809, goaded by the farcical antics of his contemporaries (see above), he began the publication of a landmark three-part treatise titled "On Aerial Navigation" (1809–1810).
+In 1809, goaded by the farcical antics of his contemporaries, he began the publication of a landmark three-part treatise titled "On Aerial Navigation" (1809–1810).
 In it he wrote the first scientific statement of the problem, "The whole problem is confined within these limits, viz. to make a surface support a given weight by the application of power to the resistance of air".
 He identified the four vector forces that influence an aircraft: thrust, lift, drag and weight and distinguished stability and control in his designs.
 He also identified and described the importance of the cambered aerofoil, dihedral, diagonal bracing and drag reduction, and contributed to the understanding and design of ornithopters and parachutes.

 In 1848, he had progressed far enough to construct a glider in the form of a triplane large and safe enough to carry a child.
-A local boy was chosen but his name is not known.
+A local boy was chosen; his name is unknown.

-He went on to publish in 1852 the design for a full-size manned glider or "governable parachute" to be launched from a balloon and then to construct a version capable of launching from the top of a hill, which carried the first adult aviator across Brompton Dale in 1853.
+He went on to publish in 1852 the design for a full-size manned glider or "governable parachute" to be launched from a balloon.
+He then constructed a version capable of launching from the top of a hill, which carried the first adult aviator across Brompton Dale in 1853.

-Minor inventions included the rubber-powered motor, which provided a reliable power source for research models.
-By 1808, he had even re-invented the wheel, devising the tension-spoked wheel in which all compression loads are carried by the rim, allowing a lightweight undercarriage.